 In the immediate term, our concerns as immigration lawyers were for our clients holding passports from these nations.
 Does the ban affect dual citizens?
 Green card holders?
 Should we advise recent arrivals to Canada not to travel to the United States?
 These questions continue to occupy many of us, especially as chaos still reigns in airports across the world, Canada included.
-As the news has begun to sink in, however, the questions have inevitably turned to what comes next: how will the U.S. administration’s policies affect Canada in the long-term.

 Diversity will be even more important to Canada in the future.
-Canada’s demographics, like those of most Western countries, are shifting.
-As Canadians get older, a heavier and heavier burden is being placed on a gradually shrinking population of working-aged people to fund the health care and other needs of our aging parents and grandparents.
+Canada’s demographics like those of most Western countries, are shifting.
+As Canadians get older, a heavier and heavier burden is being placed on a gradually shrinking population of working-aged people who will fund the health care and other needs of our aging parents and grandparents.
 As the population pyramid swells at the top, Canada must supplement the younger segment of the population in order to prevent that pyramid, and by extension, our economy, from toppling over.
 A robust and positive immigration program is part of the solution.

 Apart from the economic opportunity that a new wave of talented immigrants could mean for Canada, we cannot forget our obligation, grounded in international law, to accept refugees and provide safe haven for those fleeing war, terror and persecution.
 The Canadian Bar Association, Amnesty International, the Canadian Association of Refugee Lawyers and law professors from across the country, among others, have all called on the Government of Canada to reassess its Safe Third Country Agreement with the United States.
-As long as refugees are barred from the United States, Canada should consider whether we can do more to alleviate the suffering of refugees the world over.
-This should start with considering the claims of asylum-seekers who have already been approved to be re-settled in the United States but who are now barred from entry due to the Executive Order.
+As long as many refugees are barred from the United States, Canada should be considering whether we can do more to alleviate the suffering of refugees the world over.
+This should start with considering the claims of asylum-seekers who have already been approved to be re-settled in the United States but who are now barred from entry due to the Executive Orders.